iterative/dvc.org/content/docs/studio/how-it-works.md

 [Iterative Studio](https://studio.iterative.ai/) works very closely with your Git ecosystem.
 It parses the data, metrics, hyperparameters and model metadata that you add to your ML project Git repositories, and renders them on a web UI.

-Additionally, you can [track metrics from your experiments in real time][live-metrics-and-plots] by pushing the metrics directly to Iterative Studio using [DVCLive].
+It also parses and displays live metrics and plots sent by [DVCLive]; these don't need to be pushed to the Git repositories.

-The following two videos illustrate how Iterative Studio works with data from your ML projects and experiments.
+The following video illustrate how Iterative Studio works with data from your ML projects and experiments.

 > Note that we have renamed DVC Studio to Iterative Studio and Views to
 > Projects.

 https://www.youtube.com/watch?v=5xM5az78Lrg

-TODO: Add a video about live metrics and plots tracking

 ## How you save your project data